Markku-P/AirportBoardingSimulator/README.md

-# AirportBoardingSimulator
+# Airport Boarding Simulator
 Airport Boarding Simulator.
-Home assignment of Concurrent Programming course
+One of the assignment at Concurrent Programming course.
+Assignment was to simulate peoples boarding times on airport.